2017–18 Serie C

 The 2017–18 Serie C was the 59th season of the Serie C, the third tier of the Italian football league system, organized by the Lega Pro (which restored the classic name of the championship).

+Livorno, Padova and Lecce won their respective groups and were promoted directly to Serie B. Cosenza secured the fourth promotion place by defeating Siena 3-1 in the play-off final in Pescara, returning to Serie B after 15 years.

 Teams

 A total of 60 teams were expected to contest the league, including 4 sides relegated from the 2016–17 Serie B season, 47 sides who played the 2016–17 Lega Pro season, and 9 sides promoted from the 2016–17 Serie D.

 On 24 May 2017 Latina, just relegated to Lega Pro from Serie B, was declared insolvent and excluded from the Italian football league system, thus creating a first vacancy in the league composition.

 Como did not obtain the necessary federal licence before 30 June 2017, the latest possible date to enrol in the 2017–18 league, and were subsequently excluded creating a second vacancy.

 On 6 July, FIGC's Co.Vi.So.C announced that Akragas, Maceratese, Mantova and Messina did not submit a copy of their bank guarantees.
 Maceratese, Mantova and Messina chose not to file appeals and were excluded from the division, however, Akragas, Arezzo, Fidelis Andria, Juve Stabia and Modena all successfully appealed the initial decision and on 20 July it was confirmed that they would all remain in the division.

-On 4 August, Triestina was declared the only eligible club to compete in Serie C as replacement for the excluded ones.
+On 4 August, Triestina was declared the only eligible club to compete in Serie C as a replacement for the excluded ones.
 This brought the number of clubs that will compete in the 2017–18 Serie C down from 60 to 56.

-On 11 August Rende was also declared eligible to compete in Serie C, so the final number of teams will be 57, divided in three groups of 19 teams each.
+On 11 August Rende was also declared eligible to compete in Serie C, so the final number of teams was 57, divided into three groups of 19 teams each.

 On 6 November, Modena was officially excluded from the league and dissolved after failing to attend four consecutive matches due to financial irregularities.
+All matches involving Modena were annulled and the Group B standings were recalculated.

+Format changes

+Because only 57 clubs were admitted to the league, the competition was divided into three groups of 19 teams.
+For the 2017-18 season, the number of regulations to Serie D was temporarily reduced from nine to six.
+The promotion play-offs involved 28 teams: the clubs finishing between second and tenth place in each group, together with the winner of the Coppa Italia Serie C.